forderud/RunInSandbox/ComElevation.md

 Instructions:
 * Build solution from Visual Studio.
-* To test, first run `TestControl.exe /regserver` from an admin command prompt.
+* Run `TestControl.exe /regserver` from an admin command prompt.
 Then run `RunInSandbox.exe hi TestControl.TestControl` from a non-admin command prompt.
 This will trigger a UAC prompt (if UAC is enabled) before the COM server is started.
 The UAC prompt will require a password _if_ the current user is not an admin.

 ![UAC_prompt](UAC_prompt.png) ![UAC_prompt_pw](UAC_prompt_pw.png)